MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/deep-linking.md

 }
 ```

-The [`OnAppLinkRequestReceived`](https://developer.xamarin.com/api/member/Xamarin.Forms.Application.OnAppLinkRequestReceived/p/System.Uri/) method checks that the received `Uri` is intended for the application, before parsing the `Uri` into the page to be navigated to and the parameter to be passed to the page.
+The [`OnAppLinkRequestReceived`](xref:Xamarin.Forms.Application.OnAppLinkRequestReceived(System.Uri)) method checks that the received `Uri` is intended for the application, before parsing the `Uri` into the page to be navigated to and the parameter to be passed to the page.
 An instance of the page to be navigated to is created, and the `TodoItem` represented by the page parameter is retrieved.
-The [`BindingContext`](https://developer.xamarin.com/api/property/Xamarin.Forms.BindableObject.BindingContext/) of the page to be navigated to is then set to the `TodoItem`.
-This ensures that when the `TodoItemPage` is displayed by the [`PushAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.INavigation.PushAsync/p/Xamarin.Forms.Page/) method, it will be showing the `TodoItem` whose `ID` is contained in the deep link.
+The [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext) of the page to be navigated to is then set to the `TodoItem`.
+This ensures that when the `TodoItemPage` is displayed by the [`PushAsync`](xref:Xamarin.Forms.INavigation.PushAsync(Xamarin.Forms.Page)) method, it will be showing the `TodoItem` whose `ID` is contained in the deep link.

 ## Making Content Available for Search Indexing

-Each time the page represented by a deep link is displayed, the [`AppLinkEntry.IsLinkActive`](https://developer.xamarin.com/api/property/Xamarin.Forms.IAppLinkEntry.IsLinkActive/) property can be set to `true`.
-On iOS and Android this makes the [`AppLinkEntry`](https://developer.xamarin.com/api/type/Xamarin.Forms.AppLinkEntry/) instance available for search indexing, and on iOS only, it also makes the `AppLinkEntry` instance available for Handoff.
+Each time the page represented by a deep link is displayed, the [`AppLinkEntry.IsLinkActive`](xref:Xamarin.Forms.IAppLinkEntry.IsLinkActive) property can be set to `true`.
+On iOS and Android this makes the [`AppLinkEntry`](xref:Xamarin.Forms.AppLinkEntry) instance available for search indexing, and on iOS only, it also makes the `AppLinkEntry` instance available for Handoff.
 For more information about Handoff, see [Introduction to Handoff](~/ios/platform/handoff.md).

-The following code example demonstrates setting the [`AppLinkEntry.IsLinkActive`](https://developer.xamarin.com/api/property/Xamarin.Forms.IAppLinkEntry.IsLinkActive/) property to `true` in the [`Page.OnAppearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnAppearing()/) override:
+The following code example demonstrates setting the [`AppLinkEntry.IsLinkActive`](xref:Xamarin.Forms.IAppLinkEntry.IsLinkActive) property to `true` in the [`Page.OnAppearing`](xref:Xamarin.Forms.Page.OnAppearing) override:

 ```csharp
 protected override void OnAppearing ()